The Many Benefits of Lifelong Learning

 It Can Help You Succeed at Your Job

-Only 15% of hiring managers say most job seekers have the skills their company is looking for.* If you want increase your chances of getting a good job, you want to be in that 15%.
-Which means you want to take the time to acquire the skills employers are looking for.
-You can do this through experience or you can earn a college degree or graduate certificate in the field that’s most closely associated with your preferred career.
-Graduate certificates and bachelor’s, master’s, and doctoral degrees can all be beneficial.
+Only 25% of hiring managers say job seekers have the skills their company needs.1 If you want increase your chances of getting a good job, you’ll want to take the time to acquire the skills employers are looking for.
+One way to do this is by earning a college degree or graduate certificate in the field that’s associated with your preferred career.
+Graduate certificates and bachelor’s, master’s, and doctoral degrees all can be beneficial.

 It Can Help Your Brain Stay Healthy

 Continuing to learn does good things for our brains.
-Recent research has found that learning keeps brain cells working at optimum levels, which can limit cognitive and memory decline as we age.† The best part is, the learning can come in any form.
+Recent research has found that learning keeps brain cells working at optimum levels, which may slow cognitive and memory decline as we age.2 The best part is, the learning can come in multiple forms.
 As long as we’re acquiring new knowledge, we’re keeping our brain healthier.

 It Can Help You Stay Connected